San Francisco War Memorial and Performing Arts Center: Davies Symphony Hall building

 Louise M. Davies Symphony Hall opened in 1980 and, with 2,743 seats, is the major symphony hall of the city.
 It has been the home of the San Francisco Symphony since its opening.

 Zellerbach Rehearsal Hall

-Harold L. Zellerbach Rehearsal Hall is located at the corner of Franklin and Hayes streets, and is directly adjacent to Louise M. Davies Symphony Hall.
-Zellerbach Rehearsal Hall consists of three rehearsal facilities, which can be used for a multitude of rehearsal purposes and movie shoots.
-Herbst Theatre is housed in the Veterans building as homage to the War Memorial Opera House.
+Harold L. Zellerbach Rehearsal Hall is located at the corner of Franklin and Hayes streets, directly adjacent to Louise M. Davies Symphony Hall.
+Zellerbach Rehearsal Hall has three rehearsal facilities, which can be used for rehearsals and movie shoots.